 Thoughts About Education

 Shouldn’t we be “teaching” kids how to function in the world?
 How to question?
 How to reason?
 How to get along with each other?
 How to collaborate?
 How to be economically responsible?
 How to be healthy?
+How to help?
+How to care?
 How to enjoy life?
 How to be happy?
-Is it possible that we’re teaching the wrong stuff in our schools?
+Is it possible that we’re teaching the wrong “stuff” in our schools?